-In 2016 financial expenses have decreased by 3.81 percent mainly due to fall of interest rate on customer deposits.
+In 2017 financial expenses have increased by 22.74 percent due to new investments.
 UCL pays interest on funds mobilized from different sources like deposits from individuals and institutions, loan from banks/Fls, call loan and security deposits from customers.
 Interest rates vary depending on the nature and tenure of sources of funds.
-Interest expenses consist of 72.00 percent of total expenses (2015: 80.91 percent).
-In 2016 financial expenses was 56.48 percent of total revenue (2015: 62.64 percent).
-The ratio of financial expenses decreased in 2016 mainly due to fall of interest rate on customer deposits.
+Interest expenses consist of 75.12 percent of total expenses (2016: 72.81 percent).
+In 2017 financial expenses was 67.24 percent of total revenue (2016: 58.80 percent).